-Welcome to TRACKER, the official show of the Bounty Hunter Guild.
+Welcome to TRACKER, the official show of the Bounty Hunters Guild.
 Garet Coliga here with the latest news, tips, and tricks to make your next collar safe and successful.

 Normally, this show focuses on the nitty-gritty details behind bounty hunting, but today’s a bit different.
 Sometimes it’s important to change perspective, see the forest from the trees.
 That’s why I’ll be talking with Imperator candidate Paul LeSalle about his overall vision for the empire and, in particular, his proposed Safe & Secure Initiative, or as it’s come to be known, the SSI.
 I tell ya, I’m intrigued by this plan and can’t wait to hear more about it.

 Candidate LeSalle is the chosen Centralist representative in this decade’s bid for Imperator, which makes a lot of sense since he spent the last eight years leading the party and preparing for this run.
 Before chairing the Centralists, he served as a Senator from Goss for two terms, and before that, he founded a hauling conglomerate that Covalex would eventually buy out for a pretty hefty sum.
 A darn impressive-sounding CV if you ask me.
 Paul LeSalle, glad you could join us today.

 PAUL LeSALLE: Thanks for having me.

 Your campaign slogan is ‘The Right Leader for the Right Time’.